 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where burangaite typically forms.
+Look in granite pegmatites country, the host setting where burangaite typically forms.
 If you start seeing amblygonite, lazulite, wardite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.